 - Keeping a gratitude journal or just taking the time to be thankful on a daily basis.

-- Reminding yourself that things have turned out ok in the past, even when you felt certain that they would not.
+- Reminding yourself that things have turned out ok in the past, even when you felt sure that they would not.

-- Trying to distract yourself when you’re feeling negatively about a situation – taking the dog for a walk, exercising, cooking, or even reading an engrossing book or magazine will work.
+- Trying to distract yourself when you’re feeling cynical about a situation – taking the dog for a walk, exercising, cooking, or even reading an engrossing book or magazine will work.

 - If something goes wrong, not automatically assuming that it’s all your fault is practicing a skill that optimists share.

-- Surrounding yourself with uplifting and positive people can have a major impact on how you approach life.
+- Surrounding yourself with uplifting and positive people can have a significant impact on how you approach life.

 - Daydreaming and imagining yourself living the life that you most want can increase optimism.